 EASTON’S RETRO DRIVE-IN MOVIE PARTY: FREE PRINTABLES

-Below are the thank you tags and license plate free printables.
+Both the thank you tags and license plate free printables are located in our printable library.
+You can access them by clicking the graphic below.
 They are all editable PDFs—PDF files that contain editable fields (for the names).
 Just open the PDF in Adobe Reader, click where it currently says “Love, Easton,” and type the name you would like to include.
 Then just save and print.
 If you don’t have Adobe Reader you can download it for free here.
 To edit the license plate printables you will need Steelfish Regular font.
 You can download it for free, here.
 All of the other printable designs from this party are available in my Etsy Shop.
 You can find them here, here, here and here! haha!
 Thanks so much for checking them out!

 All party printables are available in my Esty shop here: Just Add Confetti Etsy Shop